shuibing9420/shuibing9420.github.io/_pages/about.md

 Driven by the vision of building next-generation AI infrastructure, his research spans data-centric architecture, AI systems, and storage systems.
-Focusing on novel architectures, emerging media, and hardware-software co-design, he aims to break through the 'memory and storage walls' in large-scale AI computing
+Focusing on novel computing architectures, emerging storage media, and hardware-software co-design, he aims to break through the 'memory and storage walls' in large-scale AI computing

 Dr. He has been granted over 20 research projects from various sources,